The Mikado: References to songs in The Mikado

 Politicians often use phrases from songs in The Mikado.
 For example, Conservative Peter Lilley pastiched "As Someday It May Happen" to specify some groups to whom he objected, including "sponging socialists" and "young ladies who get pregnant just to jump the housing queue".
 Comedian Allan Sherman also did a variant on the "Little List" song, presenting reasons one might want to seek psychiatric help, titled "You Need an Analyst".
 In a Eureeka's Castle Christmas special called "Just Put it on the List", the twins, Bogg and Quagmire, describe what they'd like for Christmas to the tune of the song.
 A 2024 piece in The New Republic quoted the "little list" song from The Mikado and compared Ko-Ko's little list to Kash Patel's threats to use the F.B.I. and other U.S. government resources to "persecute" Donald Trump's "enemies".
 Richard Suart and A.S.H.
 Smyth released a book in 2008 called They'd none of 'em be missed, about the history of The Mikado and the 20 years of little list parodies by Suart, the English National Opera's usual Ko-Ko.
 In Isaac Asimov's short story "Runaround" a robot recites some of the song.

 Other songs in The Mikado have been referenced in films, television and other media.
 For example, the movie poster for The Little Shop of Horrors (pictured) parodies the song title "The Flowers that Bloom in the Spring, Tra la!", changing the word "bloom" to "kill".
 In The Producers, an auditioner for the musical Springtime for Hitler begins his audition with Nanki-Poo's song, "A wand'ring minstrel I".
 He is quickly dismissed.
-In the 2006 film Brick, femme fatale Laura (Nora Zehetner) performs a spoken-word version of "The Sun Whose Rays are All Ablaze" while playing piano.
+In the 2006 film Brick, femme fatale Laura (Nora Zehetner) performs a spoken-word version of "The sun whose rays" while playing piano.
 In the 1966 Batman episode "The Minstrel's Shakedown", the villain identifies himself as "The Minstrel" by singing to the tune of "A wand'ring minstrel I".
 In the Top Cat episode "All That Jazz", Officer Dibble woefully sings the same song.
 In Blackadder Goes Forth a recording of "A Wand'ring Minstrel I" is played on a gramophone at the beginning of the first episode, and a snatch of the song is also sung by Captain Blackadder in the episode involving "Speckled Jim".
 "There Is Beauty in the Bellow of the Blast" is performed by Richard Thompson and Judith Owen on the album 1000 Years of Popular Music.